DianZhuang1998/Computational-method/Assignment 2/README.md

 ```

 ## Methodlogy and Results
-There are three files are included and the explanation of each of them can be seen at 'Files', the unittesting included in the test.py file.
+There are three files are included and the explanations of each of them can be seen at 'Files', the unittesting included in the test.py file.
-- Median Filter
+- Median Filter:
 - Check the input: check the filter length is ODD and the degrade wav and detection wav have same length.
 - Build the filter: select 0.5 as the middle value to determine whether variable i is clicks.
 - Save the result and play the audio.

-- Cubic Spline Filter
+- Cubic Spline Filter:
 - Check the input: check the degrade wav and detection wav have same length. because we are using the number of knots so do not need to check the ODD number this time.
 - Build the filter: use for loop and while loop realize the comparative judgment of index size and number of knots in order to build the CubicSpline(x,y) and turn variable i into the output.
-- Save the result and play the audio.
+- Save: the result and play the audio.
 - Class CubicSpline: usage included three.

 **Results**